h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_4_Quiz.md

 #### Task
 1. Calculate the mean grade for each class participation level (ALL, SOME, NONE) and identify which level has the highest average performance
 2. For a decision tree using Gini impurity, calculate the information gain for splitting on feature A vs feature B vs feature C. Which feature would be chosen as the root node?
-3. If you build a decision tree with max_depth=$2$ and min_samples_leaf=$1$, what would be the tree structure?
+3. If you build a decision tree with max_depth = $2$ and min_samples_leaf = $1$, what would be the tree structure?
 Draw the tree showing the splits and leaf node predictions
 4. If the tree achieves $100\%$ training accuracy but only $65\%$ validation accuracy on new student data, what pruning strategy would you recommend?
 5. For $\alpha = 0.1$, calculate the cost-complexity function $R_\alpha(T) = R(T) + \alpha|T|$ for:
    - Full tree: $7$ nodes, training error = $0.0$
    - Pruned tree: $3$ nodes, training error = $0.125$
 6. If the university needs to explain grade predictions to students and parents, what maximum tree depth would you recommend?
 Justify your answer considering the trade-off between accuracy and interpretability
 7. Design a cross-validation approach for this dataset that accounts for the small sample size ($8$ samples) while still providing reliable pruning parameter selection
-8. If the university processes $1000$ students per semester and incorrect grade predictions cost $\$50$ in administrative overhead, calculate the potential cost savings from implementing an optimal pruning strategy
+8. If the university processes $1000$ students per semester and incorrect grade predictions cost $50 in administrative overhead, calculate the potential cost savings from implementing an optimal pruning strategy

 For a detailed explanation of this question, see [Question 36: Student Grade Prediction Pruning](L6_4_36_explanation.md).